paritytech/foundry-revive/README.md

 # Differences Between Foundry and Foundry-Polkadot

-> <span style="color:red"><strong>⚠️ Important:</strong> Only this section is up-to-date and should be considered the correct source of documentation.
+> ⚠️ Important:</strong> Only this section is up-to-date and should be considered the correct source of documentation.
 All other sections may be outdated or inaccurate.</span>

 This section outlines the key differences between the original Foundry toolkit ([Foundry](https://github.com/foundry-rs/foundry)) and the ParityTech Foundry-Polkadot ([Foundry-Polkadot](https://github.com/paritytech/foundry-polkadot)). **It is intended for developers already familiar with Foundry who are interested in using the Foundry-Polkadot for Polkadot blockchain development.** The focus is on new features, changes, and unsupported functionalities in the Foundry-Polkadot, emphasizing its adaptation for Polkadot.